bao-project/bao-docs/README.md

 ### Building and Checking
-If you wish to contribute to the documentation you should first take a close look in the [contribution](source/development/contributing.rst) and follow the [documentation](source/development/doc_guidelines.rst) guidelines.
+If you wish to contribute to the documentation you should first take a close look at the [contribution](source/development/contributing.rst) and follow the [documentation](source/development/doc_guidelines.rst) guidelines.
-The documentation is verified in terms of spelling and format with the help of the [bao CI](https://github.com/bao-project/bao-ci) documentation checkers.
+The documentation sources' spelling and formatting are automatically verified with the help of the [bao CI](https://github.com/bao-project/bao-ci) documentation checkers.

 For **Linux** users, start by checking the documentation for spell and format